henley-regatta/pwrdash/README.md

 ### Server configuration
 Like the client, there's a JSON file `dashsvrcfg.json` that sits alongside the server providing the stuff I don't want the wider world to read:
+(note that this version has time-of-day charge bands split into CHEAP, STANDARD and PEAK.
+You're SOL if there's more than one CHEAP or PEAK though)

 ```json
 {"IMGWIDTH"     : 300,